Kaixiong-Zhou/EGNN/README.md

-# Towards Deeper Graph Neural Networks with Differentiable Group Normalization
+# Dirichlet Energy Constrained Learning for Deep Graph Neural Network

 This is an authors' implementation of "Dirichlet Energy Constrained Learning for Deep Graph Neural Network" in Pytorch.